 Argument:Non-negative real.
 Can not exceed 2.0 for generalized exponential.Default:1.8

 A.3.2 <well-points>

 Description: Wrapper for elements specifying well points.
-The <well-points> element can be ignored or be used to add additional well points to the data extracted from zone logs.
+The <well-points> element can be used to add additional well points to the well points extracted from zone logs.